abrojodigital/ski-timing-app/README.md

 - 🧹 **Clear All Entries**
   Erase all stored data and reset internal IDs.

-- 📤 **Export as CSV**
+- 📤 **Export as Excel file**
-  Export all recorded impulses to a CSV file, ready for sharing or analysis.
+  Export all recorded impulses to a KLSX file, ready for sharing or analysis.

 - 🗃️ **Offline Storage**
   Uses SQLite for local data persistence, even without internet.